 Section 1.3.
 Logic for Mathematics.
-[General comments on all of 1.3-1.6 are above.]
 Section 1.3 begins truth-table logic.
 Of course, good examples from mathematics will be generalizations (the subject of Chapter 2), so we mention generalizations anyway in anticipation of Chapter 2.
-The list above has many good examples.
-Here are two:
+Here are some good examples.